 7.2 Operations Plans

-The County’s operation and management of the Link system will be guided by several plans including the Link Operations Plan, the Link Maintenance Plan, the Rail Fleet Management Plan, and the Link Security Program Plan.
+The County’s operation and management of the Link system will be guided by several plans including the Link Operations Plan, the Link Maintenance Plan, the Link Fleet Management Plan, and the Link Security Program Plan.
 These plans will be prepared by Sound Transit with support by the County.
 Any revisions to the plans will be provided to and discussed with the County.
 The plans will serve as the basis for the County to develop staffing plans, training programs, operating and maintenance rules, and standard operating procedures for Link service.

 7.3 Operating Procedures